yehia67/documentation/iri/0.1/concepts/the-ledger.md

 When an IRI node starts running, it synchronizes its ledger by solidifying every transaction that approves each milestone, starting from an **entry point milestone** and ending at the latest milestone.

-The older the entrypoint milestone, the longer synchronization takes.
+The older the entry point milestone, the longer synchronization takes.

 <dl><dt>solidify</dt><dd>Request transactions from neighbor IRI nodes until all transactions and their history are stored in the ledger.</dd></dl>